The Master Class writing prompt.

 - You are welcome to drop your story in the comments if you don’t have a blog of your own.
 Same consideration will be given to every story regardless.

 I will chose one prompt response winner each week.
 Winner gets to choose the prompt for a future Master Class and gets an esteemed Master Class winner award.
 Only those links entered by the deadline will be eligible to win, but anyone can respond to the prompt at any time.
 I will still read and share it.

-Your prompt for this week, October 22-28 comes from Velocity by Dean Koontz.
+Your prompt for this week, February 11-17 comes from The Fault in Our Stars by John Green.

-Reminder: If you want your story to be considered, please add the link to your post (not your blog url) in the comments below by 12:00 PM EST on Sunday, October 28.Have you ever killed a man? #writing #prompt #MasterClassMonday Click To Tweet
+Reminder: If you want your story to be considered, please add the link to your post (not your blog url) in the comments below by 12:00 PM EST on Sunday, February 17.explosives, bubble gum, and boot laces @dontpanic2011 #writing #prompt #MasterClassMonday Click To Tweet